soc-hub-fi/rust-rv32imce-docker/README.md

 TL;DR:

+1. (WSL only) systemd must be turned on

+    ```sh
+    $ cat /etc/wsl.conf
+    [boot]
+    systemd=true
+    ```

+2. Make sure dbus.socket is running:

+    ```sh
+    $ systemctl status dbus.socket
+    Active: active (running) since Fri 2024-02-16 12:42:52 EET; 14min ago
+    ```

+    If it's not, install & enable it

+    ```sh
+    sudo apt-get install dbus-user-session
+    systemctl --user enable --now dbus.socket
+    ```

-1. Add to your VS Code settings: `"dev.containers.dockerPath": "podman"`
+3. (podman only) Add to your VS Code settings: `"dev.containers.dockerPath": "podman"`
-2. Make sure the container is running, i.e., `podman run --name rust-rv32emc -dt rust-rv32emc` or `podman start rust-rv32emc`
+4. Make sure the container is running, i.e., `podman run --name rust-rv32emc -dt rust-rv32emc` or `podman start rust-rv32emc`
-3. Then `Command Palette` -> `Dev Containers: Attach to Running Container...`.
+5. Then `Command Palette` -> `Dev Containers: Attach to Running Container...`.
 For first time load, VS Code will take some time to set up the remote container.

-If it doesn't work for you and something else is also required, open an issue and I'll figure it out.
+If it doesn't work for you and something else is also required, open an issue and I might figure it out.

 ## Using your SSH keys with the container